- Published date:

 In conjunction with the launch of the online collaborative transcription platform, we hosted 12 individuals at the British Library for an Arabic Scientific Manuscripts Transcription Workshop.
-Throughout the day participants had the opportunity to meet the curators, view a selection of original manuscripts from the Arabic collections, learn about the latest developments in OCR for handwritten Arabic script and give the new transcription platform a try.
+Throughout the day participants had the opportunity to meet the curators, view a selection of original manuscripts from the Arabic collections, learn about the latest developments in OCR/HTR for handwritten Arabic script, and give the new transcription platform a try.
 Their feedback was invaluable to the project and helped us make changes to the platform ahead of its wider launch.

-In collaboration with our partners at the Alan Turing Institute and PRImA Research Lab, we launched a competition as part of the 16th International Conference on Frontiers in Handwriting Recognition (ICFHR 2018) held August 5-8, 2018 in Niagara Falls (USA).
-The competition focussed on finding an optimal solution for accurately and automatically transcribing historical Arabic scientific handwritten manuscripts, utilising the ground truth we created.
+In collaboration with our partners at the Alan Turing Institute and PRImA Research Lab, we launched a competition as part of the 16th International Conference on Frontiers in Handwriting Recognition (ICFHR 2018) held in August 2018 in Niagara Falls (USA).
+The competition focused on finding an optimal solution for accurately and automatically transcribing historical Arabic scientific handwritten manuscripts, utilising the ground truth we created.
 Two winners were announced:

 - Page segmentation: Berat Kurar Barakat, Ben-Gurion University of the Negev

-- Text lines segmentation & Text recognition: Hany Ahmed, RDI Company, Cairo University
+- Text line segmentation & text recognition: Hany Ahmed, RDI Company, Cairo University

 A paper describing the competition and results was published in the proceedings of ICFHR 2018:

 Building on the success of the first pilot, we collaborated again with our partners at the Alan Turing Institute and PRImA Research Lab.
 We launched a second competition as part of the 15th International Conference on Document Analysis and Recognition (ICDAR2019), held in September 2019 in Sydney, Australia.
 As in the previous year’s competition, we tried to find the best solution for automatic transcription of historical Arabic scientific handwritten manuscripts.

 For this follow-up competition, we enhanced and extended the existing ground truth dataset, from 95 to 120 pages.
 We also added another challenge to the mix – marginalia.
 This text, written in the margins of the manuscripts, is often less standardised and legible than the main text, and frequently goes in different directions.